mborgerson/wiki-export/wiki/BIOS.md

-The **BIOS** (an acronym for **Basic Input/Output System** and also known as the **BIOS ROM** or **Xbox ROM**) is a firmware image that is mapped to the top 16MiB of the CPU's physical address space (0xFF000000-0xFFFFFFFF).
-Like the standard [PC BIOS](https://en.wikipedia.org/wiki/BIOS), it is responsible for initializing the Xbox hardware and booting the system.
+The **BIOS** (an acronym for **Basic Input/Output System** and also known as the **BIOS ROM** or **Xbox ROM**) is a firmware image that is mapped to the top 16MiB of the CPU's physical address space (0xFF000000
+- 0xFFFFFFFF).
+Like the standard [PC
+BIOS](https://en.wikipedia.org/wiki/BIOS), it is responsible for initializing the Xbox hardware and booting the system.
 Unlike the PC BIOS, however, the Xbox BIOS image also contains the kernel in a compressed and encrypted form.

-On a standard Xbox, the BIOS image is stored in the [Flash](/wiki/Flash "wikilink").
-The BIOS image is actually 256KiB, duplicated 4 times to fill the 1MiB ROM chip.
-You can verify this by running:
+On a standard Xbox, the BIOS image is stored in the [Flash ROM](/wiki/Flash_ROM "wikilink").
+The BIOS image is actually 256 kiB, duplicated 4 times to fill the 1 MiB ROM chip.
+You can verify this by
+running:

     $ split -n 4 xbox.bin
     $ md5sum xa*